Berramdane-phoenix/Med-app/README.md

 ## Medicare — Full-Stack Medical Dashboard

-This project represents my first full-stack application, built entirely as a self-taught developer.
+This project represents **my first full-stack application**, built entirely as a self-taught developer.
 It began with UI prototyping on Bolt.new, which was helpful in early design exploration.
 However, when the free token expired and I found only static styles downloadable — without reusable components or logic — I chose to rebuild the app completely from scratch.
 This approach gave me full control over all components, application logic, and backend integration.

 ### Project Overview